stevula/data-structures-stack-challenge/README.md

 Stacks are simple data structures, but they're powerful too.
 A simple infix (e.g. 3 + 4) expression parser can be produced using nothing but stacks, queues and the [Shunting-yard algorithm](http://en.wikipedia.org/wiki/Shunting-yard_algorithm), and executed using a stack-based [reverse-polish notation calculator](http://en.wikipedia.org/wiki/Reverse_Polish_notation).

-Most importantly for us, they're a classic example of a first-in-last-out (FIFO) data structure.
+Most importantly for us, they're a classic example of a last-in-first-out (LIFO) data structure.
 FIFO and LIFO (last-in-first-out) are a useful part of your technical vocabulary as you reason about data and how it's processed.

 ## Release 1: Implement the Stack